benjaminfuchs/nerd-sonic/README.md

 file which maps IR-pulses to (lirc-) keynames.

-Once you have the lirc keynames, you must map the keys using these keynames to logical functions of the nerd-dispenser.
-This is done in the section `[LIRC]` of `/etc/nerd-dispenser.conf`.
+Once you have the lirc keynames, you must map the keys using these keynames to logical functions of the nerd-sonic.
+This is done in the section `[LIRC]` of `/etc/nerd-sonic.conf`.
 The installation provides a sample configuration, depending on your remote, you will want to change the mapping or add additional functions.